How HMRC Taxes DeFi Token Swaps (Uniswap, 1inch, Curve)

 Scenario 2: aggregator swaps and routing

 ChainTax traces all token transfers within a transaction and nets bidirectional same-token flows.
-If your swap routes through WETH as an intermediate step, those WETH transfers cancel out in the netting — you're left with what you actually sent and what you actually received.
-This is the correct taxable disposal.
-Tools that count each intermediate hop as a separate swap will massively overstate your number of disposals and produce incorrect gains.
+If your swap routes through WETH as an intermediate step, those WETH transfers cancel out in the netting, so you're left with what you actually sent and what you actually received.
+Incomplete or ambiguous multi-output flows stay visible for review instead of being presented as a settled swap.

 Scenario 3: stablecoin-to-stablecoin swaps